Energy Alabama places 4 values at the core of every decision we make, and every issue we engage. They are:

 Alabama sordid past is rife with inequity.
 The mere mention of the state’s name outside Alabama projects images of racial tension and poverty.
 We are acutely aware of the challenges unique to Alabama and much of South with respect to any policy change.
 Any change in energy policy must be rooted in improving economic, social, and environmental benefits for all Alabamians.

 Alabama is a conservative state with deeply held beliefs that the market can solve social and economic problems.
 We agree and intend to use the power of the market both to negotiate our positions and also to scale the solutions.
-We do recognize that the market cannot solve all societal ills and must be properly regulated.
+We do, however, recognize that the market cannot solve all societal ills and must be properly regulated.

 Alabama’s perennial struggle is one of poverty.
 Sustainability, while traditionally only referred to in an environmental sense, means much more.
 Truly sustainable policy changes also improve family conditions, public health, and economic development.
 Any change in energy policy must improve the economic, social, and environmental positions for all Alabamians and the policy itself must be sustainable.